 Dr. Vinson holds a Ph.D. and M.A. in Sociology and Market Research from the University of Colorado; an M.S. in Market Research and Consumer Behavior from UCLA; and a B.A. in Economics from the University of Arizona.

-Stephen Paterson is President and CEO of Vinson & Company and has more than 25 years of experience in the trial consulting industry.
-He began his career as the Director of Marketing at Litigation Sciences, Inc, the first jury consulting firm in the industry.
+Stephen Paterson is President and CEO of Vinson & Company and has more than 25 years of experience in the field of trial research.
+He began his career as the Director of Marketing at Litigation Sciences, Inc, the first jury research firm in the industry.

-Mr. Paterson has served as a litigation consultant in some of the most well-known trials in recent legal history.
+Mr. Paterson has served as a litigation strategist in some of the most well-known trials in recent legal history.
 These cases have included major business disputes such the World Trade Center insurance coverage litigation, which resulted in multi-billion dollar victories for Swiss Re and Lloyd's of London.
-In addition to providing jury trial assistance to Fortune 500 companies, he was also the lead trial consultant in the O.J.
+In addition to providing jury trial assistance to Fortune 500 companies, he was also the lead trial researcher in the O.J.
 Simpson civil trial for the Goldman family.
-In legal actions taken by the government, he consulted in the Oklahoma City bombing case, in the case against the accounting firm Arthur Anderson, and with the successful prosecutions of former Louisiana governor Edwin W. Edwards, and U.S. Congressman Walter Tucker.
+In legal actions taken by the government, he has worked on the Oklahoma City bombing case, on the case against the accounting firm Arthur Anderson, and with the successful prosecutions of former Louisiana governor Edwin W. Edwards, and U.S. Congressman Walter Tucker.
 In addition, he has lectured and served on the faculty of numerous prosecution training institutes including the New York Prosecutors Training Institute.

 His litigation experience includes cases in State and Federal courts throughout the country, in U.S. Territories, and in a major tax fraud matter in Australia.

 Mr. Paterson graduated from UCLA with a B.S. in Applied Mathematics and has an M.B.A. from Harvard Business School.